nickolashkraus/go-mock/README.md

 ## Philosophy

-To understand testing and mocking in Go, you must understand that the struct you wish to mock must implement an interface, such that a mock struct can be used in its place when executed.
+To understand testing and mocking in Go, you must understand that the struct you wish to mock must implement an interface, such that a mock struct can be used in its place when executing tests.

 ## Installation